Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The high-quality video lessons are taught by excellent and engaging instructors who go out of their way to ensure that you understand the content being delivered.
 They never hesitate to revisit questions if the class doesn’t seem to understand the topic.

-It is obvious that Kaplan has spared no expense on the video lessons, as they are of high production quality with modern digital effects.
+It is obvious that Kaplan has spared no expense on the video lessons, as they are of high production quality with modern digital effects (similar to Manhattan Prep and Princeton Review).
 Each video is followed by a quiz to assess your knowledge on the material just covered.